yusufklncc/Hackintosh-for-All-Computers/tools/README.md

 against the tree, macOS targeting only ever varied for AMD, and there it was a stale patch set rather than a profile dimension.

+## USB injection is split by kernel

+89 configs inject USB ports.
+They carry two mechanisms, each bounded to the range where there is evidence for it:

+    USBInjectAll   MinKernel 15.0.0  MaxKernel 16.99.99    El Capitan, Sierra USBToolBox
+    + UTBDefault   MinKernel 17.0.0                        High Sierra and up

+USBInjectAll is RehabMan's, abandoned upstream; the bundle here is a community fork at 0.8.1 whose origin could not be traced.
+It matches on the SMBIOS `model` key and knows 87 Mac models, which covers 86 of the 89 configs - `iMac14,4` is not among them, so three configs get nothing from it today.

+USBToolBox attaches to the controller instead, so it needs no model identifier and no controller rename, and it is still maintained (1.2.0, June 2025).
+Its README says it "supports El Capitan and up, although only Catalina and up have been tested" - but that line dates from May 2021 and was never revisited.
+Within weeks of it being written, issues #2 and #3 were filed and fixed for High Sierra 10.13.6 and Mojave, both confirmed working by the reporters, and the 1.2.0 bundle's `OSBundleLibraries` reflects those fixes: `kpi.iokit 15.0.0`, no `kpi.bsd` dependency.
+So High Sierra upward has evidence; El Capitan and Sierra have none either way, and keep the kext with the field record.

+`UTBDefault.kext` is the codeless half, which upstream describes as being "for use before you map, so that you can have all USB ports working before you map" - exactly the job a distributable install EFI needs.
+Neither mechanism patches the port limit, and neither does this repository: `XhciPortLimit` is false in all 179.

 ## Continuous validation

 `.github/workflows/validate.yml` runs on every push and pull request: